sql-machine-learning/elasticdl/docs/designs/serving_design.md

 1. Guarantee consistency between training and serving for data input.
 2. Export the model with elasticdl.layers.Embedding to SavedModel for serving.
-3. Execute task to save model with fault-tolerance in distributed environment.
+3. Execute task to save model with fault-tolerance in ElasticDL.

 ## Guarantee consistency between training and serving for data input